ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 * elements $y:B(a)$, $z:B(b)$,

-there is a dependent function called the **left unitor of heterogeneous identifications**
+there is a dependent function called the **left unitor of indexed heterogeneous identifications**

 $$\mathrm{hlunitor}:\prod_{q:\mathrm{hId}_{x:A.B(x)}(a, b, p, y, z)} \mathrm{Id}_{\mathrm{hId}_{x:A.B(x)}(a, b, p, y, z)}(\mathrm{hrefl}_A(a, y) \bullet q, q)$$